practicalli/clojure-web-services/introduction.md

 Relevant theory and background reading is included, however, the focus of this guide is for you to build projects and experiment.

+## Clojure CLI and deps.edn
+Projects are created and configure using Clojure CLI tools, using `deps.edn` for configuration.
+Older content uses Leinigen for project configuration.

 ## Component / library approach
 The Clojure community has a diverse set of libraries which focus on a specific need.
 These libraries are assembled to rapidly develop a tailored solution.
 Using a library approach means those libraries are relatively simple to replace with alternatives or your own libraries.